-Applicants for health insurance can no longer be denied insurance because of a preexisting health condition.
+Under the Affordable Care Act, applicants for health insurance can no longer be denied insurance because of a pre-existing health condition.
 Once they're accepted by a plan, there can't be any waiting period for benefits because of a pre-existing condition.
 Unhealthy individuals will be eligible for practically any kind of health insurance on the market as long as they purchase it during an annual open enrollment period.